daviebadger/books/restructuredtext/restructuredtext.rst

 Document Directives
 ^^^^^^^^^^^^^^^^^^^

-Directives about documents, either a document itself or other documents.
+Directives about documents as a whole.

 Contents Directive
 """"""""""""""""""